 1990/1991: THE VERY FIRST DAYS — I’m listening to music since early 1990: initially children’s music and my dad’s cds/lps.
 They were filled with classical music, old pop/rock classics and corny stuff like Boney M, Luv and BZN.
 Never heard of the third act?
 Check ‘Yeppa’ at YouTube.

-SINCE 2005/NOWADAYS — In the mid/late 00s much changed (for example: playing lots of music released way before my time, which hadn’t been the case since 1991/1992), resulting in the current mish mash.
-Dance is still a part of it, just not that dominant anymore.
-In general, I pay attention to arrangements/details, and prefer tracks with an open, dynamic production; let’s call it a common thread within that mish mash.
-And many favorites have a funky edge.
+SINCE 2005/NOWADAYS — Between 2005 and 2008 much changed (for example: playing lots of music released way before my time, which hadn’t been the case since 1991/1992), tastewise resulting in the current mish mash.
+It can be 50 years old, brand new, guitar based, drum based or synth based (although many favorites have a funky edge).

 - Lefto’s Studio Brussel show ‘De Hop’ (2008), playing music from the ‘beat scene’, jazz, world music, the better side of hip hop, etc; making me also listen to stations like FIP, Nova, Bolz, AlternativeRadio and Laid Back Radio.
-All those stations are on my radar since 2009 or 2010; sadly the last one doesn’t exist anymore.
-I’ve listened six years to it.
+All those stations are on my radar since 2009 or 2010; sadly the last one (similar to Lefto’s style) doesn’t exist anymore.
+I’ve listened six years to it, it was an important one.

 In general, I don’t like: